 The Audit Committee is responsible for oversight of financial risk, including internal controls which encompasses disclosure controls and procedures, and for the oversight of all trust activities consistent with the Federal Deposit Insurance Corporation's Statement of Principles of Trust Department Management.
 The Audit Committee annually reviews and evaluates our internal audit function, and at least quarterly or as needed meets with our CAE to review and assess internal audit risks including during executive sessions without management present.
 The Audit Committee reviews and approves the appointment, replacement, or dismissal of the CAE, and reviews with the CAE the plans, activities, staffing, and organizational structure of the Audit and Advisory Services Department.
-The Audit Committee meets quarterly or as often as it determines is necessary and appropriate.
+The Audit Committee meets twice quarterly or as often as it determines is necessary and appropriate.

-The Compensation and Benefits Committee ("Compensation Committee") is responsible for assessing and mitigating risks associated with S&T's human capital and compensation practices, both with respect to S&T's NEOs (as further described in the Compensation Discussion and Analysis ("CD&A") section of this Proxy Statement) and its employees generally.
+The Compensation and Benefits Committee is responsible for assessing and mitigating risks associated with S&T's human capital and compensation practices, both with respect to S&T's NEOs (as further described in the Compensation Discussion and Analysis ("CD&A") section of this Proxy Statement) and its employees generally.
 The Compensation Committee reviews the incentive compensation arrangements for S&T's NEOs with the CRO at least annually to discuss and evaluate the risk posed to S&T by its employee compensation plans and to ensure that the compensation arrangements do not encourage the NEOs to take unnecessary and excessive risks that threaten the value of S&T. The Compensation Committee meets quarterly or as often as it determines is necessary and appropriate.

 Our Credit Risk Committee is responsible for reviewing the credit administration risk management practices and reporting; the performance of the independent credit risk review function and its assessment of the management of credit risk arising from the lending and lending-related functions of S&T; the review of commercial lending activity, including portfolio reviews; the credit policy approval; and providing guidance on pertinent credit risk matters including loan-related strategies.
 The Credit Risk Committee meets quarterly or as often as it determines is necessary and appropriate.
 The Credit Risk Committee reviews and approves the appointment, replacement, or dismissal of the Director of Credit Risk Review and at least annually reviews with the Director of Credit Risk Review the plans, activities, staffing and organizational structure of the credit risk review function.
 At least quarterly or as needed, the Credit Risk Committee meets with the Director of Credit Risk Review to discuss and analyze credit risks to S&T without management present.

-The Executive Committee is responsible for exercising the authority to act on behalf of the S&T Board between meetings of the S&T Board to the fullest extent permitted by law.
+The Executive Committee is responsible for exercising the authority to act on behalf of the Board between meetings of the Board to the fullest extent permitted by law.
 The Executive Committee meets as often as it determines is necessary and appropriate.
+Christina A. Cassotis, Jeffrey D. Grube, William J. Hieb, Christopher J. McComish, Frank J. Palermo, Jr., Christine J. Toretti (Chairperson) and Steven J. Weingarten serve as members of the Executive Committee.